Sunday, May 9, 2010

 This shows all the parts of the tractor dismantled for cleaning.
 On the left you see the roosts, the nest boxes, and the waterer support block.

 As you can see from the photos, we have a lever system that lets us raise the heavy end of the chicken tractor.
 We then have two rings on the other side that we slide a fiberglass pole through.
 That is the handle we use to lift that end and move the tractor.
 Because of all the additions we've made, the chicken tractor is heavy.
-The guys can move it pretty easy and since I am a tall, fairly strong woman, I can, too.
+My big, strong son can move it pretty easy and since I am a tall, fairly strong woman, I can, too.
 But my daughter cannot move it by herself.
-Hubby is planning to put two drop down wheels on the front to remedy that.
+Hubby is creating a plan to put two drop down wheels on the front to remedy that.

 All in all, this set up works great for us right now.
 It is very secure and gives year round protection from predators and the elements.
 It has stood up through hurricanes, blizzards, and severe summer storms.
 We will redesign our next one though.
 This one is too heavy and having two pieces is a wee bit of trouble.
 And I'm still working on an automatic door opener for those rare mornings when I want to sleep in a little but my conscience won't let me because "the girls need to come out".